 Shepway Choirs – Bringing The Community Together

 Folkestone has a collection of choirs for different age-groups run by a charity called MASC.
-From primary school children to people with head injuries, Duncan Moris and Alex McNeice sing their way through scores of music to inspire and bring together different areas of our community.
-During Lockdown, all practices are being held online.
+From primary school children to people with head injuries, Duncan Moris and the choirs sing their way through scores of music to inspire and bring together different areas of our community.
 Duncan spoke to Folkelife about how this works.

 “MASC stands for Music and Arts in the Shepway Community.
 The choirs are for anyone, absolutely anyone!
 There are no auditions and no fee.
 We do have a donations pot, but beyond that, it just exists to bring fun, music and community to anyone who wants to join us.